edgio-docs/edgio-docs/guides/environments.md

 ![edit](/images/environments/edit.png)

 As you make changes they are saved in the draft version.
-Once your ready to deploy your changes, click _Activate_.
+Once you're ready to deploy your changes, click _Activate_.

 ![activate](/images/environments/activate.png)

-Doing so will redeploy the environment's active deployment updated with the new environment configuration.
+Doing so will redeploy the environment's active deployment, but updated with the new environment configuration.

 ## Environment Variables